Transfer balance cap

-Clients will have their own personal transfer balance cap, which determines the amount they can transfer into retirement phase income streams.
+Members will have their own personal transfer balance cap, which determines the amount they can transfer into retirement phase income streams.

-Initially, a client's personal cap will equal the general transfer balance cap in the year they first have a retirement phase income stream count against their transfer balance account:
+Initially, a client's personal cap will equal the general transfer balance cap in the year they first have a retirement phase income stream count against their transfer balance account.

 Over time, a client's personal cap may differ from the general transfer balance cap due to proportional indexation.